christoofar/canaria/README.md

 Canaria has an optimal vowel cluster for both Spanish and English words.  `I` and `A` need to be next to each other for the common in-roll and out-roll patterns both languages have.
 Spanish contains more sequences of `ia` and `ía` while `ai` as in `rain` and `aid` appear in English.

+# Will this layout make me _fast_ at typing?

+It has great potential to.
+There are hundreds of factors at play when it comes to your typing speed.
+The biggest of them are:
+  - the amount of exposure you have converting sounds spoken in the language into characters typed
+  - touch-typing proficiency: the fastest typists do everything by feel.
+Do you stare at your steering wheel when driving your car, or do you look at the road?
+  - reducing typos: the best typists work on their typos by working on the syllables they continue to get wrong.
+You can use [KeyZen](https://adamgradzki.com/keyzen3/) to help with this

+Canaria can help with your typing speed by reducing the amount of single-finger bigrams (SFBs) you encounter.
+SFBs block your ability to roll your words with one swooping motion across the keys—the same effect that a double-letter sequence has.
+With more possible rolls in Canaria, you can build fast moments of word parts.
+For example: `ordinary` can be typed in two rolling motions: `ordin` as one high-speed ngram, and `ary` as another ngram.
+The word `convention` can be done in three ngrams:  `con`, `ven` and `tion`.